 The downside of Maven?
 It’s a lot of the same things as other course marketplaces.
 You don’t own your relationships with your students–Maven does.
 You need to be approved to teach there–so you’re dealing with gatekeeping, when you could just start your own course business (without anyone’s permission).

 To round out this list, we’ll include a few WordPress options for the best platform to sell an online course.
 If you don’t already have a website built on WordPress, skip this section – because the other options will be a better fit and won’t require web development.

 Even if you do have a website built on WordPress, it’s debatable that a plugin is really the best way to get an online course.
 All-in-one platforms can integrate smoothly with WordPress as a subdomain.

-Bottom Line: If you’re a diehard WordPress fan who insists on a plugin for a course LearnDash might be an option.
+The bottom line, if you’re a diehard WordPress fan who insists on a plugin for a course, LearnDash might be an option.
 Bonus if you know how to code and can actually customize it.
 But for most creators, LearnDash is a lot of work and headache for a pretty limited benefit.

 WordPress + LearnDash integration for community

 When we talked about LearnDash above, we mentioned that you’ll need a different WordPress plugin to get other features for your online courses like sales, gating content, and a community.
 Memberful is a plugin that can pair with LearnDash to do all this.